A trust-region method for derivative-free nonlinear constrained stochastic optimization: Numerical examples

 \item Minimization of the average objective function subject to the constraints being satisfied in $95\%$ of all cases:

 \item Minimization of the $95\%$-CVaR of the objective function subject to the constraints being satisfied on average:

 \end{enumerate}

-For the approximation of the robustness measures we use three different sample sizes $N \in \{200, 1000, 2000\}$ to show the effect of reduced noise on the optimization results.
-We illustrate the noise magnitudes for the different sample sizes exemplarily in Figure~\ref{fig:noise_level}.

-The rows show histograms of noise realizations for the sample approximations of the robustness measures $\mathcal{R}_0^b$, $\mathcal{R}_5^{b,0.95}$ and $\mathcal{R}_6^{b,0.95}$ for $b(x, \theta) = \theta$ and $\theta \sim \mathcal{U}[-1,1]$ respectively for sample sizes $N = 200$ (left column), $N = 1000$ (middle column) and $N = 2000$ (right column).
-We see that the confidence regions shrink with increasing sample size for all three robustness measures.
-However, the reduction of the noise magnitudes becomes increasingly slower; for the expected values it is only $N^{-\frac12}$.
-We will see below that one benefit of the GP based noise reduction (\ref{eq:adjusted_black_box_evaluations}) is a more rapid noise reduction by borrowing information from neighboring design points.

-For the performance comparison we use a total number of optimization runs $3 \cdot 8 \cdot 100 = 2400$ ($3$ robust formulations, $8$ benchmark problems with $100$ repeated optimization runs)) and denote the benchmark set by $\mathcal{P}$.
+For the performance comparison we use a total number of $3 \cdot 8 \cdot 100 = 2400$ optimization runs ($3$ different number of Monte Carlo sampling sizes $N \in \{200, 1000, 2000\}$, $8$ benchmark problems with $100$ repeated optimization runs) and denote the benchmark set by $\mathcal{P}$.
 To obtain the data profiles we determine the minimal number $t_{p,S}$ of optimization steps a solver $S$ requires to solve problem $p \in \mathcal{P}$ under the accuracy requirement

 Hereby we limit the maximal number of optimization steps to $250$ and set $t_{p,S} = \infty$ if the accuracy requirement is not met after $250\cdot N$ black box evaluations.
 To decide whether the accuracy requirement is met, we use the {\it exact} objective and constraint values of the robustness measures which we obtained in a post-processing step.
 Specifically, we use the data profile